Feeding the house rabbit 1: Hay and straw

 Thank you

-Hay is an excellent source of fiber, and the most important part of any rabbit’s diet.
-The rabbit’s digestive system is dependent on large amounts of indigestible hay-fiber to obtain and maintain optimal digestion.
-Hay must therefore be available at all times.
+Hay is an excellent source of fiber and is the most important part of any rabbit's diet.
+The rabbit's digestive system requires significant amounts of indigestible hay fiber to function properly.
+Consequently, hay must be readily available at all times.

 Protects against gastro-intestinal stasis;